Dividend tax rates UK in 2022/23: A guide24 Jan 2023

 As a business owner in the UK, how much money you can take from your company and put in your own pocket depends on a broad range of dividend tax rates.

-When it comes to getting paid, there are a number of ways business owners can optimise their income - we’ve recently outlined the best scenarios in our guide: Salary or Dividend? and What is the most tax efficient way to extract cash in 2021? (not sure if this is published yet)
+When it comes to getting paid, there are a number of ways business owners can optimise their income - we’ve recently outlined the best scenarios in two guides: Salary or Dividend? and What is the most tax efficient way to extract cash in 2021? (not sure if this is published yet)

 But to really make the most of your take-home pay you need to be fully aware of UK dividend tax rates.
 Keir Wright-Whyte, Managing Director of our London accountants, has put together this article to ensure you have everything you need to understand dividend tax rates in 2022/23.

 Before we get into the different rates and how they come into effect, it’s important to understand that at the start of each tax year, every individual is assigned a dividend allowance.